sportsdataverse/recruitR/README.md

 #> 21       OT   78.0    275     3 0.8551        Ringgold            GA
 ```

-You’ll still need to render `README.Rmd` regularly, to keep `README.md`
-up-to-date.

-You can also embed plots, for example:
+You can also create a plot:

 ``` r
 library(ggplot2)